-When clients ask me to specify charcoal for their exterior or for a sofa, sometimes I’ve been known to say “But why aren’t you asking me for brown?”
+When clients ask me to specify charcoal for their exterior or for a sofa, sometimes I’ve been known to say, “But why aren’t you asking me for brown?”

-“Because I don’t like brown”, they would reply.
+“Because I don’t like brown,” they would reply.

+We are influenced by trends.
 This is exactly why you shouldn’t paint your house charcoal or install a charcoal kitchen unless you have lots of money and can change it out as soon as you’re bored, which will happen as soon as the trend is REALLY over.

-It’s on the fringe of being over already.
+Here in 2017, grey is on the fringe of being over already.

 Here’s the thing.

-There’s nothing wrong with a little bit of sage green, I just got a new book from one of my designer fabric sources and it’s full of mossy green fabrics.
+There’s nothing wrong with a little bit of sage green.
+I just got a new book from one of my designer fabric sources and it’s full of mossy green fabrics.

 In April, I mentioned that my fabric rep had arrived with some brown fabric books.
 Does this mean that brown is back?
 No, it’s a book full of brown and grey patterns so that if someone has a brown sofa, they can introduce grey with a fabric and tie it all together.

 However, is the planet going to go back to installing brown kitchens and brown tile and painting their exterior brown anytime soon?

 You’re still going to have brown tones in your case goods.
 If you go with the washed and distressed grey look it will also look dated very quickly.
 In addition to all the sleek and solid espresso brown furniture and brown leather parsons chairs that are now dated.
 A little of any of these trendy items works because your house won’t scream ‘Decorated in the ______trend’.